Definition of employee engagement

 Make sure that you:

 - know who your audiences are for reporting, and so that you can reach each one

 - have resources in place for your managers to facilitate necessary change

 - consider other forms of reporting, such as videos and animations to communicate your results in an impactful way

 The timing of your engagement survey is critical to getting a good response rate.
 If you usually do an annual survey, also consider:

 - Would it be better to do it more than once a year?
 (A lot can change in a year)

 - Would shorter, more frequent surveys be better for the rhythm of your business?

-Employees whose employer turns feedback into action “really well” are twice as engaged as those whose employer does not act their feedback well.
+Employees whose employer turns feedback into action “really well” are twice as engaged as those whose employer does not act on their feedback well.